 I had no camera with me, and the phone I was using then didn’t have one either.
 After staring around in complete gobsmackedness at the marble (working!) fireplace, and the riot of gold leaf that seemed to have been applied to every spare surface, I dumped my stuff and went down to the Plaza’s gift shop, where I bought a cheapo disposable camera.
 Then I went upstairs to take some pictures.

 The camera, unfortunately — as you’ll see from the only few images even worth reproducing — wasn’t up to much.
 Nonetheless, here are the few pictures that were worth looking at.
-(The link leads to the Flickr photoset of three images and two views out the room’s windows, both wonderful vistas of Central Park.)
+(Here’s a link leading to the Flickr photoset of three images and two views out the room’s windows, both wonderful vistas of Central Park.)

 I showed Peter these pics when I got home, and we resolved to come back with a much better camera and try to stay in that room again.
 But the next time we passed through New York, I was stunned and horrified to find that the hotel had been closed.
 It was going to be turned into condominiums, I was told.